Huw Edwards named by wife as BBC star at centre of sex scandal

 Separately, BBC News reported on Tuesday that a person in their early 20s has alleged that they were sent threatening messages by the unnamed man.
 BBC News said it had contacted the presenter via his lawyer, but had received no response to the allegations.

-A BBC spokesperson said it was grateful to Scotland Yard for completely its work “at speed”, and said it own inquiries, paused since Monday, would now restart.
+A BBC spokesperson said it was grateful to Scotland Yard for completing its scoping work “at speed”, and said it own inquiries, paused since Monday, would now restart.

 They added: “The police had previously asked us to pause our fact finding investigations and we will now move forward with that work, ensuring due process and a thorough assessment of the facts, whilst continuing to be mindful of our duty of care to all involved.”